 Dear AAJA Members,

 AAJA will be seeking a slate of new officers for the 2018-2019 term.
 Electronic voting will begin Wednesday, July 5 with the final results announced at the AAJA Gala Banquet on Saturday, July 29.
+Ballots will be sent to AAJA members who are eligible to vote in the election.

 We will be electing a new Senior Vice President, Vice President of Journalism Programs, and Vice President of Communications/Secretary.
 The role of each officer is below: